Why KeyError is Raised in Python?

 As such, 1 and 3 keys exist, it displayed the respective values for those keys.
 The key 4 does not exist and an error generated KeyError: 4.

-So, how to deal with this KeyError exception so that program does not crash even if a key is not available?
+So, how to deal with this KeyError exception so that the program does not crash even if a key is not available?

 How can KeyError Python be avoided to crash a program?